Written by Anna from Expert World Travel & the Chasing the Donkey team.

 Jajce is located about 160 km north of Sarajevo.

-Best way to get to Jajce from Sarajevo
+The best way to get to Jajce from Sarajevo

-Sutjeska National Park
+8. Sutjeska National Park

 As one of the oldest parks in the country, the Sutjeska National Park attracts people worldwide for many different reasons.
 It is home to one of the few remaining primeval forests in Europe, Perućica.
-With beech trees over 60 meters tall and spectacular views of the Skakavac Waterfall from the lookout point, the national park certainly does not disappoint when it comes to photogenic nature.

-Obviously, it’s not the same waterfall-like the one near Sarajevo; they share the same name!
+Obviously, it’s not the same waterfall as the one near Sarajevo; they share the same name!
 Sutjeska National Park is also home to Maglić, which happens to be the country’s tallest peak at over 2,386 meters.
 And that’s reason enough for avid hikers and mountaineers who want the opportunity to boast of conquering Bosnia’s tallest mountain.
-If you want to experience an otherworldly sight in this national park, head to the Valley of Heroes.
-It is home to some genuinely eye-catching monuments, which are actually a memorial for the fallen soldiers of the Battle of Sutjeska during WWII.

 How far is Sutjeska National Park from Sarajevo?